I am a kidney transplant recipient and a diabetic of 20+ years. I live well by managing my foods and keeping up with the technology.

 You, as a diabetic, must accept this new reality about your body and manage a number of things in your lifestyle that you may have been taking for granted.

-The god thing is that once you understand that your Blood Sugar levels can be managed and kept within safe limits and understand that you, and only you, can manage the things that will affect your Blood Sugar level, this should give you the confidence to live a long and healthy life as a Diabetic.
+The good thing is that once you understand that your Blood Sugar levels can be managed and kept within safe limits and when you understand that you, and only you, can manage the things that will affect your Blood Sugar level, this should give you the confidence to live a long and healthy life as a Diabetic.

-So, yes, you are different, you are a diabetic and you must do some things differently that a non-diabetic.
+So, yes, you are different, you are a diabetic and you must do some things differently from what a non-diabetic does.

-But, you can run races, climb mountains, hike the hardest trails and physically do pretty much anything that you desire, right along with the best of those you might want to compete with.
+But you can still run races, climb mountains, hike the hardest trails and physically do pretty much anything that you desire, right along with the best of those you might want to compete with.

 It's not that bad, once you accept your Diabetic limitations

 Believe me, being a Diabetic is not that bad, if you care enough to manage certain things in your life.